DomagojKorais/markdown-cv/index.md

 ## Current Working position

-`Sept-2019-now`
+`Sept-2020-now`

-Data scientist at <a href="https://www.sinergise.com/">Sinergise</a>, Ljubljana (Slovenia).
+Data scientist at <a href="https://www.sinergise.com/">Sinergise</a> and <a href="https://www.planet.com//">Planet Labs</a>.
+(Sinergise was acquired by Planet Labs in September 2023).
 ### Activities:

 - Building solutions based on the application of machine learning algorithms to satellite observations.
+Time series analysis and classification.
 - Communication of results to clients and to the public.
-- Managing of a smaller project, from client onboarding to final delivery of results.
+- Managing of production projects, from client onboarding to final delivery of results.
 - Organization of journal clubs to keep the team up to date with the state of the art.
-- Technology stack: Python and the relative data science stack, AWS for data storage and cloud computing, Git as a versioning system, Agile methodology and Gitlab to organize the work.
+- Technology stack: Python and the relative data science stack, AWS for data storage and cloud computing, Git as versioning system, Agile methodology and Gitlab to organize the work.
+Ray and Dask for scheduling.
+Parquet data format for batch analytics.

 ## Previous Working experience

-`Oct 2018-Sept-2019`
+`Oct 2018-Sept-2020`

 Junior software developer at <a href="https://www.cybertec.it/en/">Cybertec</a>, Trieste (Italy).